Ford sued over F-150 fuel injection system

-(Reuters) - Ford Motor Co (F.N) has been sued for allegedly infringing a patent that covers a fuel-injection system it uses in its top-selling F-150 truck.
+Aug 30 (Reuters) - Ford Motor Co has been sued for allegedly infringing a patent that covers a fuel-injection system it uses in its top-selling F-150 truck.

-According to a federal complaint made public on Thursday, TMC Fuel Injection System LLC of Wayne, Pennsylvania, is the assignee and owner of the January 2008 patent, which covers a fuel flow process that improves fuel economy, cuts exhaust emissions and reduces idle speed.
+According to a complaint made public on Thursday, TMC Fuel Injection System of Wayne, Pennsylvania, is the assignee and owner of the Jan.
+2008 patent, which covers a fuel flow process intended to improve overall fuel economy, lower exhaust emissions and reduce idle speed.

-It was invented in 2002 by a Harvard University-trained engineer that TMC employed, Shou Hou, who in later years communicated several times with Ford personnel about TMC, possibly licensing the technology to the automaker, the complaint said.
+It was invented in 2002 by a Harvard University-trained engineer it employed, Shou Hou, who in later years communicated several times with Ford personnel about TMC possibly licensing the technology to the automaker, the complaint said.

-TMC said that in August 2008, Ford decided against licensing the technology but has been incorporating it in vehicles, including the F-150.
+TMC said that in August 2008 Ford decided against licensing the technology, but nonetheless has been incorporating it in vehicles including the F-150.

 Saying it has been “irreparably harmed” by Ford’s “willful and deliberate” infringement, TMC is seeking a halt to any infringement, plus compensatory and triple damages.